SimoravaIT/Loyalty-DApp/README.md

-# Loyalty DApp for USI :exclamation: <br />
+# Loyalty DApp for USI <br />

-This is the DAPP for a universitary Project at USI <br />
+This is the DAPP for a universitary Project at USI. <br />
 Developed by Simone Rava and Aron Dalle Pezze. :computer: <br />

 **How to run:**